sunpy/ablog/docs/manual/posting-and-listing.rst

       Update date format must follow the format specified with :confval:`post_date_format` configuration option.

-      Updates content render like the update at the end of this post.
+      Update directive renders like the update at the end of this post.

+.. _posting-sections:

 Posting Sections
 ----------------